syrus-bot/syrus-bot/README.md

 ## Licensing

-Syrus is licensed under the [MIT license].
+Syrus is licensed under the [MIT license](LICENSE).
 This is simply to ensure maximum compatibility and that we are credited for our work.

 **HOWEVER**, while the Syrus development team operates under the principles of